ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The claims for a subsystem can be grouped together in a submodule or submod.

-The submods are in a single map/object with many entries, one per submodule.
+The submods are in a single map/object, one entry per submodule.
 There is only one submods map/object in a token.
 It is identified by its specific label.
 It is a peer to other claims, but it is not called a claim because it is a container for a claims set rather than an individual claim.
 This submods part of a token allows what